hanze-hbo-ict/programming2/docs/assignment1.md

 Next, give a *qualitative description* of the code-base: how many LoC, how many functions/methods/classes, how many modules/packages/namespaces, etc.

 After this overview, you should look in some more depth to your code-base.
-Run at least one static analysis tool (e.g. `pylint`, `flake8`, `sonarqube`, `bandit`, `cloc`, or a language-specific alternative).
+You can make use of one of the technical tools [that are suggested on c4model.com/tooling](https://c4model.com/tooling).
+Also, run at least one static analysis tool (e.g. `pylint`, `flake8`, `sonarqube`, `bandit`, `cloc`, or a language-specific alternative).
 Give attention to at least the following items:

 - Complexity metrics for each function/method
 - Code smells